 International Institute for Research and Education (www.iire.org), Lombokstraat 40, 1094 AL Amsterdam.

-Given the constraints by the COVID-19 measures (1.5 metre distancing), we will proceed with a physical conference (old style) with a limited number of participants , together with a webinar, as well as streaming on our website.
+Given the constraints by the COVID-19 measures (1.5 metre distancing), we will proceed with a physical conference (old style) with a limited number of participants , with a simultaneous webinar.

 Sunday 13 September 2020

-The speakers will be requested to provide a draft text prior to the workshop, in order to foster the discussion.
+The speakers have each provided a draft text prior to the workshop, in order to foster the discussion.

-After the workshop which will be captured on video, the speakers will be requested to provide final documents including addressing the issues put forward by the commentators and others.
+After the workshop which has been captured on video, the speakers have been requested to provide final documents including addressing the issues put forward by the commentators and others.

 Together the documents will be collected in a workshop report, to be published on the website of SOC21.